Resources for Professionals

 An Al-Anon Group is a mutual support group of peers who share their experience in applying the Al-Anon principles to problems related to the effects of a problem drinker in their lives.
 It is not group therapy and is not led by a counsellor or therapist; This support network complements and supports professional treatment.

-Professionals across the country are invited to sign up for our Professional Newsletter by emailing alanongso@iafrica.com and providing their details.
+Professionals across the country are invited to sign up for our Professional Newsletter by emailing alanongso@iafrica.com

 Al-Anon has a wide range of books, pamphlets and workbooks available for purchase as well as informative free downloads.
 There are also many videos and podcasts available on YouTube and on Local media – they will help you and your clients understand how Al-Anon and Alateen can help.